spinecone/build-a-bot-workshop/personalize_your_bot.md

 ****
 You can also check out the source code for these Python Twitter bots for ideas or examples:
 *
-[@crystalliser](https://github.com/Autophagy/crystalliser-bot) "takes an image and 'crystallizes' it."
+[@crystalliser](https://github.com/Autophagy/crystalliser-bot) takes an image and "crystallizes" it.

 Happy building!